cmu-sei/iides/notes.md

 ## TODO
 - handle relationships in the json schema
 - go back through codebook and list missing/skipped fields
-- enum doc generation refers to "constant" --> should be "value"

 - Write up intro material for white paper
 - Note handling of inexact dates